polly-code/DPDchrom/README.md

 ## Spin-off

-In the folder cmd you can find input for CMD calculations for lammps engine.
+In the folder cmd you can find input for CMD calculations for the LAMMPS.